SDK

 User Privacy :

 Ensuring user privacy is a fundamental principle within the Web3 ethos.
 As your dApp attracts users with various intentions, it is crucial to address their concerns regarding privacy.
-To address these concerns, Spock Analytics recommends initializing the SDK with passing optOut:true and then ask user consent for tracking, if he agrees to execute Web3Analytics.optInTracking().
+To address these concerns, Spock Analytics recommends initializing the SDK with passing optOut:true and then asking for user consent for tracking, if he agrees to execute Web3Analytics.optInTracking().
 Through this approach, you can prioritize user consent when it comes to collecting their off-chain data.

 By emphasizing user privacy as our foremost priority, Spock Analytics, as a web3 analytics product, ensures that users can confidently engage with your dApp, knowing that their personal information and data remain protected.